sirn-se/phrity-net-uri/docs/Uri.md

 #### The `REQUIRE_PORT` option

+By PSR-7 standard, if port is default for scheme it will be hidden.
+This options will attempt to always show the port.
+If not set, it will use default port if resolvable.

-Using this option will require port when it noramlly would be hidden.
+Using this option will require port when it normally would be hidden.

 ```php
 $uri = new Uri('http://domain.tld:80');